sandramsc/ACUITY/README.md

 A Short Video Detailing Design Feature Implementation

-View the Demo/Pitch on YouTube: XXXXX
+View the Demo/Pitch on YouTube: https://youtu.be/Y0ornG4siwI

 View the design concept in Figma: https://bit.ly/31NPRAt